-And if climbing a skyscraper doesn't really appeal to you but you want to enjoy the views of New York from the top, you have other options like taking a helicopter tour of Manhattan or visiting one of the many rooftop bars in the city.
+And if going up a skyscraper doesn't really appeal to you but you want to enjoy the views of New York from above, you have other options like taking a helicopter tour of Manhattan or visiting one of the many rooftop bars in the city.
 But in my opinion, climbing a skyscraper is a breathtaking experience that you can't miss, especially on your first time in New York.

 Where to eat near One World Observatory

 If the heights have given you an appetite, you're in luck: a busy area like Downtown Manhattan is full of places to eat, from the most luxurious and exclusive to the quickest and cheapest.
 The only doubt you'll have will be which one to choose, so I've prepared a list of the best places to eat near One World Observatory so you can plan your visit well without having to improvise on the fly.